gaqzi/maybe/README.md

 # Configuration

-maybe configuration is a yaml file named `Maybefile`, because I can.
+radish configuration is a yaml file named `Radishfile`, because I can.

 ```yaml
 paths: